 '''

-[ [addon]
+[addon]

-2 name=My new Add-on
+name=My new Add-on

+2

+file=Addon.py

-3 file=Addon.py
+3

+icon=fa.flask

-4 icon=fa.flask
+4

-5 description=This add-on makes cool new things.
+description=This add-on makes cool new things.

+5

+image=Image.png

-6 image=Image.png
+6

-7 requirements=xlwt
+requirements=xlwt

 '''

 - name name=My new Add-on Defines the name of the add-on.
 This name is displayed in ClickPoints in the add-on list. - file file=Addon.py Defines the filename of the python file that contains the add-on class. - icon icon=fa.flask Defines the icon of the add-on.
-It can be either a filename or fa. followed by the name of a font awesome icon see the font awesome iconlist. - image image=Image.png Defines the image of the add-on.
+It can be either a filename or a valid qtawesome icon name (see https://github.com/spyder-ide/qtawesome, e.g. it starts with fa. followed by the name of a font awesome icon see the font awesome iconlist). - image image = Image . png Defines the image of the add-on.
 The image will be displayed in ClickPoints in the add-on list directly above the description.
 The image should have a dimension of 300x160 pixel.

 - description description=This add-on makes cool new things.
 Defines a short description for the add-on.
 If a longer description is desired, a file called Desc.html next to the \.txt file can be used.
-This file supports rich text with an html subset defined by Qt Html Subset. - requirements requirements = xlwt, skimage Define the packages that this add-on needs.
+This file supports rich text with an html subset defined by Qt Html Subset. - requirements requirements=xlwt, skimage Define the packages that this add-on needs.
 Multiple packages have to be separated by a komma.